PrakitrSrisuma/Analytical_Lyophilization/README.md

 # Citing
-If the material in this repository useful for your work, please cite the following article: https://doi.org/10.1016/j.compchemeng.2023.108318
+If the material in this repository is useful for your work, please cite the following article: https://doi.org/10.1016/j.compchemeng.2023.108318